 Excuse me for my bad manners allow me to carry that for you!

 Excuse me for interrupting but could I ask you a question.

 I regret what I said I should have thought about it more carefully before speaking.

 I regret that you believe this malicious article it is not really true.

 Please let me apologise for my outburst yesterday.
 I was upset and full of emotion.

 I apologise on behalf of the airline.
 The flight was unduly detained because of bad weather.

-PLEASE ACCEPT MY APOLOGIES: much more formal.
+much more formal.
 Very polite.
-A form of words usually used by big business when customers complain about a poor service.
+A form of words usually used by a big business when customers complain about poor service.

-Please accept my apologies for the inconvenience you suffered when the train failed to arrive on the time indicated in your ticket.
+Please accept my apologies for the inconvenience you suffered when the train failed to arrive at the time indicated on your ticket.